beatlabs/bake/README.md

 ### 1. Generate and export a GITHUB_TOKEN with 'repo' scope

-This is required if you have private repos as dependencies.
+This is required in order to access private repos (including go packages in this repo).

 ### 2. Create a `bake.sh` script for running Bake